Rules for Living (play): Critical reviews

 Many of the reviewers noticed that Holcraft's play dealt with comedy in a way to reveal a larger theme about family dysfunction and how people cope with living as well as the "Ayckbourn-esque" feeling as viewers.
 Similar to the connection to Ayckbourn's work, many reviewers also picked up on the Cognitive Behavioral Theory implemented in the play.

-Matt Truman's Variety's review of the March 2015 production at the National Theatre in London believes that the music in the production is executed well with the play.
+Matt Truman's Variety's review of the March 2015 production at the National Theatre in London believes that the music in the production (by Adrian Sutton) is executed well with the play.
 At times, however, some of the play's interactions are too deliberate on set.
 Trueman interpreted the play as a "seriously canny satire."
 Truman states, "Holcroft not only ridicules our perfectionist culture, but shows the neurosis beneath and lets us feel the stress of its feedback loop ourselves."

 Michael Billington's review of the National Theatre production notes, "Like Ayckbourn’s Season’s Greetings, the play confirms that Christmas is often a cue for self-revelatory crisis.... this is an intelligent comedy that leaves us questioning at what point the rules for living we all adopt become a form of entrapment."

 Bridget Galton thinks that the play could use a "rethinking."
 Galton saw that Holcraft seemed "ambivalent" towards Cognitive Behavioral Theory, but the execution could have been different.
 Galton states, "And while there are sharp jolts of comic recognition, there is also rampant overkill."

 Cameron Woodword in The Age (Melbourne, Vic.) stated that the play is "wildly funny...domestic comedy in the mould of Alan Ayckbourn's Seasons Greetings."